 You now know everything about flow and mass cytometry analysis and you can even apply it to your flow data.
 You can train yourself with our own training and request an analysis from us.
 You will receive a report within 2 days, depending on the workload.
 We can also guide you with the online training.
 You will enjoy analyse your data on your own.

 Dr Guillaume Beyrend-Frizon

 Guillaume wrote the content of the website and created the online training

 Maurits checked the website and gave his voice to the online training

 Jana checked the website and the videos and gave her voice to the online training

-John, PhD candidate
+John, PhD candidate, UK

 VisuaLyte helped me identifying clusters and significant patterns I was looking for in my mass cytometry data.